RM plc: Holdings in Company

 2. Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entities (please add additional rows as necessary)

-Ultimate Name of % of voting rights if it % of voting rights through financial Total of both if it controlling controlled equals or is higher than instruments if it equals or is higher equals or is higher than person undertaking the notifiable threshold than the notifiable threshold the notifiable threshold Christopher Rockwood Harwood Strategic Plc 15.404000 15.404000% Bernard Mills Christopher Harwood Harwood Capital LLP 1.192000 1.192000% Bernard Mills
+Ultimate Name of % of voting rights if it % of voting rights through financial Total of both if it controlling controlled equals or is higher than instruments if it equals or is higher equals or is higher than person undertaking the notifiable threshold than the notifiable threshold the notifiable threshold Theodore W Avalon UK 0 0 King Limited

 10. In case of proxy voting